 The Xfinity remote uses either RF (radio frequency) or IR (infrared) signals to control the Xfinity box.
-Caavo can only send IR.
-IR signals are digitally-coded pulses of infrared radiation to control functions such as power, volume, and channel changes.
-These signals require a direct "line of sight" to work properly.
-If the "line of sight" from the Caavo box is changed/blocked, you may need to either move the Xfinity box to a better location or try using one of the Caavo IR accessories (either the 9ft IR cable or the HDMI-IR cable with the 3ft IR cable).
-If you are already using these, keep in mind that if the transmitter is moved out of alignment that IR control can become sporadic or stop working altogether.
+Control Center can only send IR to Xfinity STB (see IR Learning section below).
+IR signals require a direct "line of sight" to work properly.
+If the "line of sight" from Control Center is changed/blocked, you may need to either move the Xfinity box to a better location or try using the IR emitters.
+If you are already using these, keep in mind that if the transmitter is out of alignment, IR control can become sporadic or stop working altogether.

-If the device, or Caavo, is behind a closed cabinet door you will need to point an IR transmitter at the device in order to send a signal.
+If the Xfinity, or Control Center, is behind a closed cabinet door you will need to use and IR emitter pointed at the device in order to send a signal.

 Things to check:

-- Make sure Caavo has a line-of-sight to the Xfinity device.
-If you are using an IR transmitter, check its connection to Caavo's IR port
+- Make sure Control Center has a line-of-sight to the Xfinity device.
+If you are using an IR emitter, check its connection to the IR port.

-- Check that the transmitter wasn't knocked out of alignment.
-The transmitter should point at the sensor of the device you intend to control, not at Caavo.
+- Check that the IR emitter wasn't bumped out of alignment.
+The emitter should point at the sensor (IR window) of the device you intend to control.

-- Try restarting the Xfinity device and Caavo
+- Try restarting the Xfinity device and Control Center

 IR can be difficult to troubleshoot because it cannot be seen with the naked eye.
-Try using a digital camera (your phone's camera should work) to "see" the Infrared signal blasting from the Caavo box as well as any attached emitters.
-The Caavo box has two emitters on the front and one on each side that will light up when issuing IR commands like Volume UP/Down.
+Try using a digital camera (your phone's front facing camera should work) to "see" the Infrared signal blasting from Control Center as well as any attached emitters.
+Control Center has two emitters on the front and one on each side that will light up when issuing IR commands like Volume UP/Down.
 This is also a good method to determine if your IR transmitter is actually sending a signal or not.

-For Xfinity 4K users, the IR receiver is extremely directional and you must make sure to place the Caavo IR blaster right in front to get consistent control.
+For Xfinity 4K users, the IR receiver is extremely directional and you must make sure to place the Control Center IR blaster right in front to get consistent control.

 Xfinity 4K IR receiver